desaintmartin/hlsprovider/README.md

 * hls_debug (true/default false) : toggle debug traces
 * hls_debug2 (true/default false) : toggle more verbose debug traces
+* hls_lowbufferlength (default 3s) : low buffer threshold. when crossing down this threshold, HLS will switch to buffering state.
-* hls_minbufferlength (default 3s) : set minimum buffer length before playback can start
+* hls_minbufferlength (default 8s) : minimum buffer length before playback can start, after seeking or buffer stalling.
-* hls_maxbufferlength (default 60s) : set maximum buffer length (0 means infinite buffering)
+* hls_maxbufferlength (default 60s) : maximum buffer length (0 means infinite buffering)
 * hls_startfromlowestlevel (true/default false) : if set to true, playback will start from lowest non-audio level after manifest download. if set to false, playback will start from level matching download bandwidth.
 * hls_seekfromlowestlevel (true/default false) : if set to true, playback will start from lowest non-audio level after any seek operation. if set to false, playback will start from level used before seeking.
 * hls\_live\_flushurlcache (true/default false) : if set to true, live playlist will be flushed from URL cache before reloading (this is to workaround some cache issues with some combination of Flash Player /  IE version)